mainwp/Bulk-Setting-Manager-Keys/Antispam Bee/README.md

-## WPS Limit Login settings key
+## Antispam Bee settings key

-Tested version of WordPress 5.2, plugin version was WPS Limit Login 1.4.5.
+Tested version of WordPress 5.2, plugin version was Antispam Bee 2.9.1.

-This file is a key for the settings of the [WPS Limit Login](https://wordpress.org/plugins/wps-limit-login/).
+This file is a key for the settings of the [Antispam Bee](https://wordpress.org/plugins/antispam-bee/).

 ## How to use this key